 Education & Training

-After a Master’s Degree is earned, SLPs must go on to obtain state licensure (requirement vary depending on the state), and possibly become registered.
+After a Master’s Degree is earned, SLPs must go on to obtain a state license (requirement vary depending on the state), and possibly become registered.
 Additionally, those wishing to find employment within educational settings may need to obtain a specific teaching certification.

 Other ways to advance in a career as a Speech-Language Pathologist, may include choosing to earn specialty certifications in areas such as swallowing, fluency or child language.
-They may also choose to become a board certified specialist, earning the Certificate of Clinical Competence in Speech-Language Pathology.
-However, to maintain this credential, Speech Therapists must complete 30 hours of continued education every 3 years.
+However, to maintain this credential, Speech Therapists must complete 30 hours of continued education every three years.

 Experience & Skills